dakolech/angular-unit-testing-helpers/README.md

   TestFactory.define(name, attributes);
   ```

-  `define` will define a model with `attributes` for creating factories. `name` should be unique.
+  `define` will define a model with `attributes` for creating factories (it can be also a `sequence`). `name` should be unique.
 It should be called before any create action.
 The best solution is to define models in seperate folder and inject it at the beginning of the `karma.config` file (but after `test-helpers`).

   Example: